mirix/approaches-to-diarisation/INSTALL.md

 python -m pip install "git+https://github.com/NVIDIA/NeMo.git@main#egg=nemo_toolkit[all]"
 ```

-Actually we only need two modules: asr and nlp.
+NOTE: Actually we only need two modules: asr and nlp.

 (OPTIONAL, ONLY IF THE PREVIOUS COMMAND FAILS)

-The above fails at the time of this writing.
+The above fails from a venv at the time of this writing.
 If it still does for you, try the following hack:

 ```
 git clone https://github.com/NVIDIA/NeMo